RYCKEWAERT/deepmaxent/README.md

-# DeepMaxent/ An adaptation of Maxent using maximum entropy principle for Species Distribution Modelling
+# DeepMaxent - A neural networks using maximum entropy principle for Species Distribution Modelling

 <a name="readme-top"></a>